PtJade-Ceramic/CMD/README.md

 #### Deleting

-**Warning: Many processes rely on this program.
+**Warning: Don't do this.
 It can't be recovered from the recycle bin if deleted in the following way.
-Don't do this.**
+Many processes rely on this program.**

-The user should try [fixing this program](#fixing) instead if something is wrong with it.
+If something is wrong with the program, the user should try [fixing this program](#fixing) instead.

 It is deprecated to delete this program.
 Only as an administrator may the user do this.
 Such a user should do this in the following steps: